ankitjainst/BitInteger/README.md

 # Demo use
 The following programs make use of the BitInteger class to write 3 integers from Java and read them from C.

+## BitIntegerDemo
+This class uses BitInteger to read/ write three integers from a binary file The first argument is the path to the data file and second argument is read or write

-# C Programs
+## C Programs
 read_integers.c is a C program to read 3 integer values from a binary file write_integers.c is a C program to write 3 integer values to a binary file

-# BitIntegerDemo
-This class uses BitInteger to read/ write three integers from a binary file The first argument is the path to the data file and second argument is read or write

 # Endian ness support
 C will make use of the endian ness specific to the machine and JVM by default is BigEndian.
 The BitInteger provides support for both little endian and big endian.